ibm-cloud-docs/vpc/backup_service_vpc_about.md

 * In the current release of second-generation volumes, the following limitations apply.
    - You can take up to 512 backup snapshots of your `sdp` volume.
    - You can't create consistency group backups that contain `sdp` volumes.
-   - You can't create cross-regional copies of your second-generation volume backups if the source volume exceeds 10 TB.
+   - [Beta]{: tag-cyan} Only customers with special access can create cross-regional copies of the second-generation volume backups if the source volume exceeds 10 TB.
+This feature is not generally available yet.

 File share backups:
 * You can take a total of 750 backups per zonal file share, and 30 backups for regional file shares.